| |

 This post and the photos within it may contain affiliate links.
 If you purchase something through the link, I may receive a commission at no extra charge to you.

-What are the real pros and cons of safety razors?
+What are the pros and cons of safety razors?
+Are they any better than the disposable ones?

-In this article, you will find ALL of the benefits of safety razors, as well as the disadvantages.
-By reading this article, you can decide if it is something for you.
+In this article, you will find all of the benefits of safety razors, as well as the disadvantages, and decide if it is something for you.

 First off, how does a safety razor work?